Peng-BDA/Video-Streaming/README.md

 * Expose ports on Raspberry Pi on public network
 * Use vlc-unity plugin to playback video on Unity

+## Video streaming
-## Use Motion to setup video streaming on Raspberry Pi
+### Use Motion to setup video streaming on Raspberry Pi (motion seems not campatible with Raspberry pi 4 and 5)
 Follow this link: https://pimylifeup.com/raspberry-pi-webcam-server/ \
 **notes**:
   * Motion Codec: MPJEG (Use less CPU resources to encode, but with less compression rates compared to other codec formats)
   * Need to adjust the parameters in /etc/motion/motion.conf.
 Or this video will be luggy.
 (Follow the link above)

+### Use Python to build a server on Raspberry Pi
+Run sample code /mjpeg_server.py

 ## Expose ports on Raspberry Pi on public network
 There is two methods to expose your port on Raspberry Pi to public network
 1. Set up Port Forwarding on your router